Health Information and Tools > Making a Plan to Cut Back on Alcohol Use

 Overview

 If you think you are drinking too much alcohol and want to cut back, having a plan can help you get started.
 What works best for you might depend on things like how much you drink.
 While some people can stop drinking alcohol on their own, others need medical help to manage the physical process of withdrawal.
 Talk to your doctor about whether you need to withdraw from alcohol under medical care.
-Here are some ideas to try when making a plan:
+Here are some ideas for making a plan:

 • Know your reasons.